 It’s far more common for people to consume too much sodium than not enough.
 Sodium is found in most of the foods we consume — even fruits and vegetables.
 Processed and packaged foods tend to have the most sodium.
 Salad dressings, sauces and soups also have loads of sodium.

 Fortunately, most of us can skip sodium supplements.
 However, if your doctor finds that you are sodium deficient, electrolyte drinks may help bring your levels back to normal.
 Similarly, just adding table salt to your meals will help.

-How can I get the recommended amount of iron?
-Egg yolks, beef or pork liver, red meat and dark-meat poultry are all excellent sources of iron.
+Egg yolks, beef or pork liver, red meat, and dark-meat poultry are all excellent sources of iron.
 On the vegetarian side, add chickpeas or hummus to your diet.
 Chickpeas are a fantastic source of iron.
-Likewise, breakfast cereals, bars and granola are often loaded with iron.
+Likewise, breakfast cereals, bars, and granola are often loaded with iron.
 Another easy way to increase your iron intake is to cook your food in cast-iron pans.